backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Step Functions.md

 - Use `ResultPath` to *control which combination of these is passed to the state output*.
 - `OutputPath` enables you to **select a portion of the state output to pass to the next state**.
 	- This enables you to filter out unwanted information, and pass only the portion of JSON that you care about.
-- Out of these field filters, the `ResultPath` field filter is the only one that can control input values and its previous results to be passed to the state output.
+- Out of these field filters, the **`ResultPath` field filter is the only one that can control input values and its previous results to be passed to the state output**.

 #### States
 - *Choice State*: *Test for a condition* to send to a branch (or default branch)